The-Back-Room/The-Back-Room.github.io/WindowsThemes/Deskthemepacks/RanmaHentai.md

 {: .note }
 > {: .opaque }
-> The screenshot displays the theme being used alongside my DownAero Squared Windhawk Theme.
-You can find it [here](https://the-back-room.info/WindowsThemes/WindhawkThemes/DownAeroSquared).
+> The screenshot displays the theme being used alongside my DownAero Squared Windhawk theme.
+You can find instructions on how to obtain and set that up [here](https://the-back-room.info/WindowsThemes/WindhawkThemes/DownAeroSquared).

 ### Features